CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/nonquerycommand.md

 ### Parameters

-Parameters are used to pass information to the [Non Query Statement][] that will be run against the data source.
+Parameters are used to pass information to the [Non Query Statements][Non Query Statement] that will be run against the data source.

 It is recommended to always use [Parameterised Commands][] as they prevent [SQL Injection][] attacks by ensuring the parameters are sanitised before the command is executed.

-For more information see [Parameterised Commands][]
+For more information see [Parameterised Commands][].

 | | |
 |--------------------|---------------------------|